69GIAP/69GIAPBosWar/README.md

 69GIAPBosWar
 ============
-The Rise of Flight version of BOSWAR
+The Battle of Stalingrad version of BOSWAR